 In mental health, the word ‘personality’

-refers to the collection of characteristics or traits that makes
+refers to the collection of characteristics or traits that we

 By our late teens, or early 20s, most of us

 have developed our own personality.
-We have our own distinctive
+We have our own ways of

-ways of thinking, feeling and behaving.
-These stay pretty much the
+thinking, feeling and behaving.
+These stay pretty much the same for

-same for the rest of our life.
-Usually, our personality allows us
+the rest of our life.
+Usually, our personality allows us to get on

-this doesn't happen.
-For whatever reason, parts of your personality
+happen.
+For whatever reason, parts of your personality can develop

-can develop in ways that make it difficult for you to live with
+in ways that make it difficult for you to live with yourself and/or

-yourself and/or with other people.
-You don't seem to be able to
+with other people.
+You don't seem to be able to learn from the

-traits, although they are part of who you are, just go on making
+These traits, although they are part of who you are, just go on

-life difficult for you - and often for other people as well.
+making life difficult for you - and often for other people as